United States Air Force Academy: Establishment

-Prior to the academy's establishment, air power advocates had been pushing for a separate Air Force Academy for decades.
-As early as 1918, Lieutenant Colonel A.J.
+Air power advocates had pushed for a separate Air Force Academy to complement the U.S. Military Academy (founded in 1802) and Naval Academy (1845) almost since the dawn of military aviation.
+In 1918, Lieutenant Colonel A.J.
 Hanlon wrote, "As the Military and Naval Academies are the backbone of the Army and Navy, so must the Aeronautical Academy be the backbone of the Air Service.
 No service can flourish without some such institution to inculcate into its embryonic officers love of country, proper conception of duty, and highest regard for honor."
 Other officials expressed similar sentiments.
-In 1919, Congressman Charles F. Curry introduced legislation providing for an Academy, but concerns about cost, curriculum and location led to its demise.
+In 1919, Representative Charles F. Curry introduced legislation providing for an Academy, but concerns about cost, curriculum and location led to its demise.
 In 1925, air power pioneer General Billy Mitchell testified on Capitol Hill that it was necessary "to have an air academy to form a basis for the permanent backbone of your air service and to attend to the ... organizational part of it, very much the same way that West Point does for the Army, or that Annapolis does for the Navy."
 Mitchell's arguments did not gain traction with legislators, and it was not until the late 1940s that the concept of the United States Air Force Academy began to take shape.

 Support for an air academy got a boost with the National Security Act of 1947, which provided for the establishment of a separate air force within the United States military.
 As an initial measure, Secretary of the Air Force W. Stuart Symington negotiated an agreement where up to a quarter of West Point and Annapolis graduates could volunteer to receive their commissions in the newly established Air Force.
-This was only intended to be a short term fix, however, and disagreements between the services quickly led to the establishment of the Service Academy Board by Secretary of Defense James Forrestal.
+This was only intended to be a short-term fix, however, and disagreements between the services quickly led to the establishment of the Service Academy Board by Secretary of Defense James Forrestal.
 In January 1950, the Service Academy Board, headed by Dwight D. Eisenhower, then president of Columbia University, concluded that the needs of the Air Force could not be met by the two existing U.S. service academies and that an air force academy should be established.